dereuromark/cakephp-queue/docs/README.md

 get quite a few overlapping workers and thus more "parallel" processing power.
 Play around with it, but just don't shoot over the top.

+## Admin backend
+The plugin works completely without it, by just using the CLI shell commands.
+But if you want to browse the statistics via URL, you can enable the routing for it (see above) and then access `/admin/queue` to see how status of your queue, statistics and settings.
+Please note that this requires the Tools plugin to be loaded if you do not customize the view templates on project level.

 ## Tips for Development